dipakdade92/Mental_Health_App/README.md

 Installation and Setup

     Frontend:
-        Navigate to the frontend directory.
+        Navigate to the client directory.
         Run the following commands:

 bash